 1. Describe your overall goals and approach to address identified community issues, needs, and interests through your station’s vital local services, such as multiplatform long and short-form content, digital and in-person engagement, education services, community information, partnership support, and other activities, and audiences you reached or new audiences you engaged.

-KRVS broadcasts 30 hours per week in the French language unique to Louisiana's Acadian and Creole cultures.
-We also broadcast two hours per week in Spanish for the Hispanic community.
-Programs include: Bonjour Louisiane, Zydeco est Pas Sale, Rendez-Vous des Cajuns, Le Reveil, Dimanche Matin, FranoMix, Espacio Latino and LaVellonera.
-We've also begun a video music series specifically for webcast which has brought an entire new audience and support.
-We also produce music programs not found anywhere else within our market that educates the audience on the culture, music and history of Louisiana and the surrounding region.
-Programs such "Funkify Your Life", "Dirty Rice" and "Freetown Radio" are just a few of the stellar programs loved by our audience.
+KRVS has always worked very hard to assess and meet the needs of our culturally rich and diverse populations in south Louisiana.
+Because of the deep, indigenous musical and linguistic traditions present here, KRVS broadcasts 25 hours per week in the French language unique to Louisiana's Acadian and Creole cultures.
+Some of the French-langauge programs include Bonjour Louisiane, Zydeco est Pas Sale, Rendez-Vous des Cajuns, Le Reveil, Dimanche Matin, FrancoMix.
+We also produce music programs, not found anywhere else within our market, that educate the audience about the variety of cultures, music and history of Louisiana.
+Programs such "Funkify Your Life", "Dirty Rice" and "Freetown Radio" are just a few of the outstanding programs that delight and inform our audience.
+And because of the recently growing Hispanic community, we also produce and broadcast two hours per week in Spanish--Espacio Latino and LaVellonera.

 2. Describe key initiatives and the variety of partners with whom you collaborated, including other public media outlets, community nonprofits, government agencies, educational institutions, the business community, teachers and parents, etc. This will illustrate the many ways you’re connected across the community and engaged with other important organizations in the area.